Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Limitations, Challenges and Open Research Problems

 \subsection{Efficiency and Sustainability}

 While advanced AI models can significantly improve task performance, their deployment often incurs substantial computational and energy costs, which conflict with the sustainability objectives of future 6G networks.
 In CSS scenarios, resource-constrained sensing nodes may be required to run complex DNNs, leading to excessive energy consumption and processing latency.
-This challenge reflects a fundamental trade-off between task performance and resource efficiency in AI-enabled wireless systems.
+This challenge reflects a fundamental trade-off between task performance and resource efficiency in AI-native wireless systems.
 As a result, sustainable AI paradigms that adapt model complexity to task requirements are of growing importance~\cite{pieee/Mao24}.
-Potential research directions include lightweight model design, compression techniques (e.g., quantization and pruning), and adaptive inference mechanisms (e.g., mixture-of-experts (MoE) architectures) that dynamically allocate computational resources according to channel conditions and sensing demands.
-These strategies can help achieve energy-efficient intelligence at the wireless edge without sacrificing performance.
+An important direction for future research is the development of communication-aware efficiency techniques.
+For instance, mixture-of-experts (MoE) architectures can be designed to selectively activate experts according to channel state information (CSI), dynamically employing complex experts under severe fading conditions while relying on lightweight ones in high-SNR regimes.
+Furthermore, in SemCom-enabled CSS, semantic importance-aware structured pruning can be explored to retain only the neural pathways that are most critical for determining the PU's status.
+These strategies can enable energy-efficient intelligence at the wireless edge without sacrificing performance.